VidunderGunder/ml-ady-report/README.md

 **Visual Studio** (Free/Paid)
 Microsoft allows commercial use of Visual Studio for individuals, but organizations require a paid subscription, according to their [license](https://visualstudio.microsoft.com/license-terms/mlt553321/).

-Some members use Visual Studio intermittently, but the software is being phased out and replaced by Visual Studio Code.
+Some team members use Visual Studio intermittently, but the software is being phased out and replaced by Visual Studio Code.

 **VSCode or Visual Studio Code** (Free)
 Microsoft allows commercial use of Visual Studio Code, according to their [license](https://code.visualstudio.com/license).